-The academic counselor-to-pupil ratio is 1:313.
 The following is a list of support staff available to students at the school.
 Note: One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.

 Counseling & Support Services Staff

 Number of Staff Full Time Equivalent

-Academic Counselor 3 3.0
+Counselor (Academic, Social/Behavioral or Career Development) 4 4.0

 Psychologist 2 2.0